kilpkonn/msc-thesis/main.typ

 It keeps track of the search space we have already covered (visited types) and allows quering terms for time in `O(1)` complexity.
 Important thing to note here that it also performs transformation of taking a reference if we query for reference type.
 This is only to keep the implementation simple and memory footprint low.
-Otherwise having separate tactic for taking a reference of the type would be preferred.
+Otherwise, having separate tactic for taking a reference of the type would be preferred.

 New types reached keeps track of new types added to terms reached so that we can iterate only over them in some tactics to speed up the execution.